voxel51/fiftyone/docs/source/user_guide/groups.rst

                 // The initial camera position in the 3D scene "defaultCameraPosition": {"x": 0, "y": 0, "z": 0},

-                // The default up direction for all objects in the 3D scene "defaultUp": [0, 0, 1],
+                // The default up direction for the scene "defaultUp": [0, 0, 1],

                 "pointCloud": {